🇬🇧 PID manager

 By default, footnote calls are labelled N1, N2 etc. and listed at the bottom of the page along with their descriptions.
 See for example the bottom of page Vivre bien et longtemps.
 Let us convene that ‘N’ means ‘note’.
 These links are uncategorized.
 Different labelings such as A1…, B1… etc. are used in specific contexts (read below).

 If you don’t want to display the list as footnotes, type _no_footnotes at the end of the page.
 This instruction will be picked up by PID manager and saved for further use as an invisible phrase : <div id=“_no_footnotes”></div>.
 The phrase remains visible in the WordPress editor and can be deleted.
-A page without footnotes is for instance Covid-19 — ressources.

 Links formatted by PID manager are user-friendly : they display their descriptions on “mouse-over” (the title fields of HTML links) and a new window is opened on clicking the link :